Pediatric Hematology/Oncology Fellowship Program

 Curriculum

 Hematology/oncology education will occur throughout the three years of fellowship training.
 The majority of clinical time will be spent in the first year, across inpatient rotations, outpatient clinics, and electives.
-Fellows will gain unique expertise with a diverse patient population through rotations based in New Brunswick at Rutgers Cancer Institute of New Jersey along with the Bristol Myers Squibb Children’s Hospital in New Brunswick and the Children’s Hospital of New Jersey at Newark Beth Israel Medical Center in Newark, NJ.
+Fellows will gain unique expertise with a diverse patient population through rotations based in New Brunswick at Rutgers Cancer Institute along with the Bristol Myers Squibb Children’s Hospital in New Brunswick and the Children’s Hospital of New Jersey at Newark Beth Israel Medical Center in Newark, NJ.

 Fellows will gain experience and achieve competence throughout the continuum of care in both the acute care of patients with hematologic and oncologic disorders, as well as longitudinal care through chronic or recurrent disease care, transition to palliative care, and late effects or survivorship care.
 The second and third years consist of protected time for research, with a continuity outpatient clinic.